Who needs Career Coaching?

-This part of the Career Coaching process establishes the building blocks of your vocational identity.
-It helps you:
+The building blocks of your vocational identity.
+It includes:

-- Recognize the "indicators" of vocational fit in your life story.
+- Helping you identify the "signs" of vocational fit in your life story.

-- Learn the built-in strengths and limitations that you bring to any job.
+- Proven assessments to learn the strengths and limitations that you bring to any job.

-- Define what will energize and make you feel connected to a job.
+- A list of jobs that will energize and make you feel connected to a job.

-- Determine what your life priorities, aspirations, and dreams are and how they fit your career plans.
+- Helping you define your life priorities, aspirations and dreams, and how they fit your career plans.